nealharris/nealharris.github.io/notary-page/index.md

 subtitle: Serving Marin and San Francisco
 ---
 ![ocean](assets/img/ocean.jpeg)
-(Okay, this photo is not actually Mill Valley.
+(Okay, this photo is not actually of Mill Valley.
 This is the Golden Gate National Recreation Area.)

 If you need notarial services in Marin or San Francisco, please contact us to arrange an appointment.
 We can meet you at a location of your choosing!
 Our notaries public are all vaccinated and boosted against COVID-19, and will wear a mask during the appointment.